 Please Note: All voyages will operate subject to a minimum of 70 participants.

-Shipboard accommodations; all shore excursions and activities throughout the voyage by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (rubber boots); all meals onboard the ship; snacks, coffee and tea; AECO fees and governmental taxes; miscellaneous service taxes and port charges; comprehensive pre-departure material.
+Shipboard accommodations; all shore excursions and activities throughout the voyage by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (rubber boots); all meals onboard the ship; snacks, coffee and tea; AECO fees and governmental taxes; miscellaneous service taxes and port charges.
 Subject to change without notice.

-Any airfare, whether on scheduled or charter flights; pre- and post-land arrangements; round-trip transfer Akureyri/Vonarstraeti (6 hours; must be pre-booked - see Additional Costs); passport and visa expenses; government arrival and departure taxes; meals ashore; baggage, cancellation, and personal insurance (which is mandatory), excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; customary gratuity at the end of the voyage for stewards and other service personnel; fuel surcharge may apply.
+Any airfare, whether on scheduled or charter flights; pre- and post-land arrangements; round-trip transfer Akureyri/Vonarstraeti (6 hours each way; must be pre-booked - see Additional Costs); passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance, including medical, accident, and repatriation/evacuation insurance (required); baggage, cancellation and personal insurance (strongly recommended); excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; customary gratuity at the end of the voyage for stewards and other service personnel; fuel surcharge may apply.

-PHOTOS: © Rob Tully; © Rinie van Meurs; © Erwin Vermeulen
+PHOTOS: © Tobias Brehm, © Rob Tully; © Rinie van Meurs; © Erwin Vermeulen, © Oceanwide Expeditions